-- To ensure that assistance to refugees is delivered in due time despite logistical challenges in the DRC, UNHCR has a fleet of vehicles.
+- UNHCR has a fleet of vehicles to ensure that assistance to refugees is delivered in due time despite logistical challenges in DRC.
 To increase efficiency, UNHCR provides vehicles on loan to partners.
 Stocks of aid are also positioned in warehouses across the country.
-UNHCR works with UNHAS (UN Humanitarian Air Services) to ensure flights to refugee-hosting areas are available for the humanitarian community. - Where necessary, UNHCR contributes to the rehabilitation of roads, bridges or other infrastructure.
+UNHCR works with UNHAS (UN Humanitarian Air Services) to ensure flights to refugee-hosting areas are available for the humanitarian community. - Where necessary, UNHCR contributes to the rehabilitation of roads, bridges or other infrastructure in refugee-hosting areas.

-Multipurpose cash grants
+Multipurpose cash grants (MPGs)

-UNHCR provides multipurpose cash transfers to refugee households, to support them in meeting their basic needs, prevent protection risks and strengthen their livelihoods.
-Multipurpose cash transfers allow beneficiaries to choose the way they spend the money they receive, to respond to their own priority needs and according to their own livelihoods strategies.
+UNHCR provides multipurpose cash transfers to refugee households, to help them in meeting their basic needs, prevent protection risks and strengthen their livelihoods.
+Multipurpose cash transfers allow beneficiaries to choose the way they spend the money and respond to their own priority needs according to their own livelihoods strategies.